 Benefit from the magic of compounding

 The sooner you start investing, the sooner your money can – hopefully – grow.
 Your wealth can receive a boost from returns on returns known as compound growth.
-Put simply, your money earns a return in the first year, in the second year and both the original investment and the return benefit from any growth in the second year.
+Put simply, your money earns a return in the first year, in the second year both the original investment and the return benefit from any growth in the second year.
 In the third year your investment is further enhanced by any returns achieved.
 This snowball effect is called compound growth.

 No limits on growth